 Florida School of the Arts students prepare for graduate gallery show

 Florida School of the Arts visual art students will display their work at an upcoming graduate exhibition.
-An opening reception will be held to honor the work of three graduating students on Thursday, April 14 at 7 p.m. in the Florida School of the Arts main gallery, located on the St. Johns River State College Palatka campus.
+An opening reception will be held to honor the work of four graduating students on Thursday, April 6 at 7 p.m. in the Florida School of the Arts main gallery, located on the St. Johns River State College Palatka campus.
 The event is free and open to the public.

-According to studio art professor Dan Askew, as part of their capstone course, visual art students are required to produce a self-directed piece of art outside of the normal FloArts curriculum.
-“Upon completion of the course, they will install their own exhibition of that work, along with some stronger pieces done at FloArts,” Askew said, adding “The opening of these exhibitions also gives the artists the opportunity to share their studio practices and conceptual process with an attending audience who are usually quite inquisitive about the work.”
+Askew said that all visual art students, as part of their required Portfolio Presentation: Capstone Seminar course, are asked to take an introspective look at their development as an artist and produce a body of work outside of the normal FloArts curriculum.
+“Upon completion of the course, they will install their own exhibition of that work, along with some of their stronger pieces done at FloArts,” said Askew, adding “The opening of these exhibitions also gives the artists the opportunity to share their studio practices and conceptual process with an attending audience who are usually quite inquisitive about the work.”

-“City Life,” by Paige Hurd is among the works to be exhibited at the upcoming Florida School of the Arts graduate exhibition.
-An opening reception will be held at 7 p.m. on Thursday, April 14.
-The exhibits will be on display through May 6.
+This illustration by Peyton Kennedy is among the works to be exhibited at the upcoming Florida School of the Arts graduate exhibition.
+An opening reception will be held at 7 p.m. on Thursday, April 6.
+The exhibits will be on display through May 11.

 An illustration by Florida School of the Arts student Michaela Heine

 An illustration by Florida School of the Arts student Damian Mohammed

 A traditional illustration by Florida School of the Arts student Morgan Motes

 An illustration by Florida School of the Arts student Peyton Kennedy